 I know a lot of people who have had to defend something they wrote on a blog post because someone they know read it and mentioned it to their mother in passing.
 Mom’s hate being shamed, and even if it was about you, they always take on your shame, whether you have any or not.

-I have multiple blogs, and there’s not a single thing on any of them that I wouldn’t mind my mother seeing, and I’ve tackled some interesting topics.
-I’d say the same about my dad but he’s no longer with us.
+I have multiple blogs, and there’s not a single thing on any of them that I wouldn’t have minded my mother seeing, and I’ve tackled some intriguing topics.
+I’d say the same about my dad, who’s also no longer with us.
 For some people, maybe you’re more worried about what your dad might say.
 The same advice people give you when it comes to sharing too much, too many salacious pictures and too much detail that someone could find out about you later on applies to your blog; some things are better kept to yourself.

 Right now I’m betting you’re either saying “wow, I didn’t think he could get 9 of these” or you’re saying “finally, he’s at #9”.
 This is the most important one; you ready?

 That looks strange doesn’t it?
 In the book The Power by Rhonda Byrnes of The Secret fame, she talks a lot about the topic of “love”.
 In her opinion, everything you do that’s positive is based on love; not romantic love necessarily but love in general.

 If you think about it she’s absolutely right.
 Why do you do the things you enjoy?
 Why do you crave certain foods, like certain types of movies, hang out in certain places more than others, talk to specific people more than other people?
 All those things make you feel good right?
 Why do you feel good?
 Because you love doing them.

 If you love what you do, your personality will always show.
 If you’re doing something only because it might help you get something that you haven’t fully defined as success, you probably don’t love it or even like it a little bit.